EugeneGitonga/EugeneGitonga/README.md

 ## About Me
 Eugene is a team oriented person who's Open to learn new technologies and cultures😄.
 He has a great interest in Innovation and a strong believer that technology is the solution to all problems.
-He's passionate about Software Engineering and Machine Learning and proficient in Data Structures and Algorithms.
+He's passionate about Software Engineering and Machine Learning also proficient in Data Structures and Algorithms.
 He has a good grasp in Java, C#, Python, Prolog and SQL✍.

 ![github](https://user-images.githubusercontent.com/70195777/174923800-4be7d22c-70e1-4d90-82b0-275569cc8721.gif)